Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - WindowsApps folder can be moved to other desired locations using File Explorer.

-The WindowsApps folder is a hidden folder found in the C:\Program Files directory on Windows OS.
+The WindowsApps folder is hidden in the C:\Program Files directory on Windows OS.
 It contains the installation files for apps installed from the Microsoft Store.

-1. Access the WindowsApp folder via File Explorer
+1. Access the WindowsApps folder via File Explorer

 - Press the Windows + E key to open File Explorer.

-- Go to the C:\Program Files directory and click on the View tab on the File Explorer Ribbon.
+- Go to the C:\Program Files directory and click the View tab on the File Explorer ribbon.

-- Navigate to the Show/hide section and click on the box in front of the Hidden item to show hidden folders.
+- Navigate to the Show/hide section, and click on the box in front of the Hidden items to show hidden folders.

-- Navigate to the WindowsApp folder, right-click on the folder, and select Properties from the drop-down.
+- Navigate to the WindowsApps folder, right-click on the folder, and select Properties from the drop-down.

 - Click on the Security tab at the top of the newly opened window.
-Tap on the Advance button in the bottom right corner of the window.
+Tap on the Advanced button in the bottom right corner of the window.